Achillea millefolium: Cultivars

 The many hybrids of this species designated Achillea × taygetea are useful garden subjects, including: 'Appleblossom', 'Fanal', 'Hoffnung', and 'Moonshine'.

 Toxicity

 Yarrow can cause allergic skin rashes.

 According to the American Society for the Prevention of Cruelty to Animals, yarrow is toxic to dogs, cats, and horses, causing increased urination, vomiting, diarrhea and dermatitis.
 When consumed by cows, an unfavorable flavor is given to their milk.

+Additionally, due to its superficial similarity to the highly toxic hemlock, the confusion of the two species can be deadly.